 Students will fulfill their Global Health elective credits in consultation with their advisor.
 It is recommended that students focus on one of the five domains, taking all courses within that domain.

-Culminating Experiences 9 hours
+Field Experience – 3 hours minimum

-PHC 6945 Supervised Field Experience 3
+PHC 6945 3 Supervised Field Experience (up to 12 credits)

-PHC 6977 Special Project 3

-PHC 6936 Capstone Course 3

 GLOBAL DISASTER MANAGEMENT AND HUMANITARIAN RELIEF (GDM)